pahadiahimanshu/pahadiahimanshu.github.io/_projects/project-lazy-pizza.md

 category: project
 image: plp-cover.jpg
 ---
-A delivery crowdsourcing application that enables a easy and hassle-free intra-campus delivery system.
+A delivery crowdsourcing application that enables an easy and hassle-free intra-campus delivery system.
 (Currently only for food)

 **Aim -**